ratchetio/nko3_website/designs/blog/14-a-primer-for-grid-fs.md

-# Countdown to KO #14: A primer for GridFS using the Mongo DB driver

 _This is the 14th in a series of posts leading up to [Node.js Knockout][1] on using mongodb with [node-mongodb-native][2] This post was written by [Node Knockout judge][3] and